 As a reminder, begin all videos by stating, "Hello, my name is (first/last name)."
-Then, clearly state:
+Then clearly state:

-- your monologue (the character and the title of the play, and the playwright, i.e., "Hello, my name is (first/last name), and I will be performing (character's name)'s monologue from (play title) by (playwright)", OR - your song (for each song, the title of the song and the show it is from, i.e., "Hello, my name is (first/last name), and I will be performing (song title) from (show title)".
+- your monologue (the character and the title of the play, and the playwright, i.e., "My name is (first/last name), and I will be performing (character name)'s monologue from (play title) by (playwright)"), OR - your song (for each song, the title of the song and the show it is from, i.e., "My name is (first/last name), and I will be performing (song title) from (show title)").